rob-blackbourn/JetBlack.Monads/README.md

 ## Maybe

 The `Maybe<T>` monad has two states, the value of type `T` or nothing.
 It can be used when chaining a series of methods which may of may not provide a result.
+The type `Maybe<T>` is said to "amplify" the type `T`, as it gives the type more functionality.
+In this case to determine it's existance.

 The key to the pattern is the `Bind` method which has to following implementation.